 During her third marriage to Fernando Lamas (m.
 1969-1982), Esther found herself preparing dinner for two households: her current home with Fernando, and the home of her second husband, Ben Gage.
-So Esther was frequently carting meals across Los Angeles.
-Esther joked in her autobiography [aff. link] that hers must have been the only station wagon in town that smelled like gravy.
+As a result, Esther was routinely carting meals across Los Angeles.
+In her autobiography, Esther joked that hers was the only station wagon in town that smelled like gravy.

 One evening, Esther, excellent cook that she was, prepared veal Milanese.
-While driving the meal over to her children at the home of husband number 2, Esther’s self-described “erratic driving” as she adjusted the foil on the roasting pan, caught the attention of a policeman.
-He instructed Esther to pull over.
+When it came time to taxi the meal across town, Esther’s self-described ‘erratic driving’ as she adjusted the foil on a roasting pan, caught the attention of a policeman, and Esther was pulled over.

 “‘It’s veal Milanese.
 The foil was slipping and I didn’t want the gravy to spill.’”

 Esther replied.
-The policeman complimented Esther, and then asked if he could taste the veal Milanese!
+The officer complimented Esther, and then asked if he could taste the veal Milanese.